MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 -->

-Semantic Link establishes a connection between [Power BI datasets](../power-bi/connect-data/service-datasets-understand) and the Data Science workload in Microsoft Fabric.
-The feature aims to provide data connectivity, propagation of semantic information and seemless integration with established tools used by data scientists.
+Semantic Link is a feature that establishes a connection between [Power BI datasets](../power-bi/connect-data/service-datasets-understand) and the Data Science workload in Microsoft Fabric.
+Its primary goal is to facilitate data connectivity, enable the propagation of semantic information, and seamlessly integrate with established tools used by data scientists.
-You can preserve subject matter experts' knowledge about data semantics in a standardized form to help make the analysis faster and with less errors.
+You can preserve subject matter experts' knowledge about data semantics in a standardized form to help make the analysis faster and with fewer errors.

 :::image type="content" source="media/semantic-link/overview.png" alt-text="Graphic showing the data flow from Power BI to notebooks to Power BI." lightbox="media/semantic-link/overview.png":::